project8/katydid/Documentation/Modules.rst

 The library filenames are libKatydid[ModuleName].so (or .dylib).

+TODO_DOC: this section might better fit in the Doxygen files?
+Perhaps delete this page.

 The modules in Katydid are:
 * **Analysis** -- Classes that perform various higher-level analyses of time- and frequency-space data.
 * **Candidates** -- Classes that are responsible for identifying and analyzing candidates